symfony/symfony-docs/setup/web_server_configuration.rst

 Adding Rewrite Rules
 --------------------

-The easiest way is to install the apache recipe by executing the following command:
+The easiest way is to install the Apache recipe by executing the following command:

 .. code-block:: terminal

     $ composer require symfony/apache-pack

-This recipe will install a ``.htaccess`` file containing the rewrite rules in the ``public/`` directory.
+This recipe installs a ``.htaccess`` file containing the rewrite rules in the ``public/`` directory.

 .. tip::